Total Funded Loan Amount: $296,626,152

 On December 27, 2020, President Trump signed into law a $900B COVID-19 relief bill, allocating $284 billion for First and Second Draw forgivable Paycheck Protection Program loans and making several simplifications to the program.
 See what's different about this round of PPP in this NBC story and find even more clarification in this helpful resource.

-Currently, banks our size start processing the next round of PPP applications through the SBA on Tuesday, January 19, 2020.
+Banks our size started processing the next round of PPP applications through the SBA on Tuesday, January 19, 2020.

 Times like this bring out the very best in people.
 Unfortunately, they also bring out bad individuals, looking to take advantage of others.
 With emotional and digital vulnerabilities, fraud and hacking are on the rise.